RonanChance/Data-410/Project7.md

 ## Future Research

 Additional research could explore natural language processing techniques of analyzing the URL data, along with implementations of custom neural networks.

+I also think that the collection of more data with each URL like the domain history, registration information, cookies used, uptime, and others could be used to further refine these models.

 ---
 ## Sources